 Female to Male Transgender Fertility Preservation

-RSC New England suggests several female to male transgender fertility preservation options.
+IVF New England suggests several F to M transgender fertility preservation options.

 Prior to Transition

 Prior to transitioning and initiation of testosterone therapy, there is the option to become pregnant through intrauterine insemination using donor sperm.

 Read more ...